 More VW Maintenance Tips

+What is the EPC light on a Volkswagen?
+Should I be worried about the EPC light?
 Vehicle warning lights are scary and not something you typically want to ignore, and this includes the EPC light on a Volkswagen.
-If your Volkswagen Jetta EPC light has suddenly come on, it’s critical that you know what it means and needs to happen before your Ubandale commute goes sideways.
-Learn how to get your…
+If your Volkswagen Jetta EPC light has suddenly come on, it’s critical that you know what it…

 Schedule VW Maintenance Appointment Volkswagen offers one of the best warranties available.
-When you purchase a new VW model, you’ll enjoy the peace of mind of a 6-year/72,000-mile New Vehicle Limited Warranty*.
-Additionally, you’ll get a Limited Warranty Against Corrosion Perforation that covers you for up to 7 years or 100,000 miles.
-Read on to…
+When you purchase a new VW model, you’ll enjoy the peace of mind of a 4-year/50,000-mile New Vehicle Limited Warranty*.
+Additionally, you’ll get 2 years/20,000 miles of “Carefree Maintenance.”
+The first of two scheduled services last at 1 year or 10,000 miles and…